Fox-Design-Agency/Totally-Legit-Grow-Management-API/README.md

-# Smart Grow Management API
+# Totally Legit Grow Management API

-This is the repository for the base API for the smart grow system.
+This is the repository for the base API for the totally legit grow system.

 ## Table of Contents